Aoifelundberg/HPQC/Week 8/Readme.md

 The black box function being investigates must also be expressed as a phase oracle, implementing a sign change only for solutions to the function.
 This is similar to the previous function described, however, only qubits with value of 1 will be negated.
 The procedure should negate the input weights for six qubits if the input is 111101, otherwise the eights will stay the same.To perform this for a 7 qubit input, an x-gate must be used before and after the z-gate.
 This function is called sample_phaseOracle.

 # Main Loop #
+To run the main loop the X, Z, and H gates quantum gates had to be defined.
+The qubits must then be pushed into the stack with the required gates applied, a tosqubit function was used to iterate through the stack.
+To do these steps, code from the previous tutorial was used which can be seen described in the week 7 folder.
+The main loop alternates between running the sample_phaseOracle and zero_phaseOracle while also using the haadmard gate.
+The zero_phaseOracle is used to amplify the probability amplitude.
+This program executes the grovers algorithm, iterating through each qubit and assessing the probability.
+The probailities are seen in the output to converge to the desired output state with each iteration.